beta-robots/btr-ros-pkg/README.md

 btr-libs
 ========

-Libraries created at Beta Robots
+ROS Wrappers of some software blocks developed at Beta Robots